lucasgranberg/lorawan-pilot/README.md

 # LoRaWAN Demo Application for a TTN gateway under US915 using an nRF52840 with an Sx126x LoRa chip

-## Work-In-Progress - not ready for use yet

 ### Description

 Demonstrates a basic LoRaWAN application for: